See How to use Linux Servers for details.

 Interactive session within your group’s partition

-For an interactive session, simple use srun -n 1 –pty bash.
+For an interactive session, simply use srun -n 1 –pty bash (note: there are two dashes before “pty”, web browsers tend to render this wrong).
 When a CPU is available in your group’s partition, this command will launch a shell on one of your dedicated nodes.
 Anything you run inside that shell is running on the compute node itself, not on the login node.

 Keep in mind that as long as your interactive session is active, you are using up resources that might otherwise be available for other batch jobs in your group.
 Remember to exit out of the interactive shell when you are done!